BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

     \label{fig:top10-percentage-of-supercomputers-using-accelerators}
 \end{figure*}

-Similarly, the results presented in Figure~\ref{top10-percentage-of-supercomputers-using-accelerators} examines the prevalence of accelerator usage in the TOP500 lists, but confined solely to the top 10 most powerful supercomputers of each year.
+Similarly, the results presented in Figure \ref{fig:top10-percentage-of-supercomputers-using-accelerators} examines the prevalence of accelerator usage in the TOP500 lists, but confined solely to the top 10 most powerful supercomputers of each year.
 The finer resolution presented in this figure shows that the most recently updated/installed systems have a much higher reliance on accelerators in order to place amongst these top supercomputers.
 By 2013 40\% of these systems used accelerators to secure a spot in the top 10 of the TOP500, this flat-lined till to 2015.
 In 2016 and 2017 the use of accelerators in the top 10 dropped to 30\%; this corresponds to the introduction of the Sunway TaihuLight system -- which buck the trend since they are composed of many conventional cores and follow a classical, non-accelerator, approach.